Chart Color Schemes

 AreaSearch assessment of residential development activity positions Camillo - Champion Lakes among the top 25% of areas assessed nationwide

-By 2041, it is projected that the area will add approximately 949 residents.
-Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially allowing growth to exceed current forecasts.
+The population density is approximately 52 people per approval, indicating a developing area with future projections estimating an addition of 949 residents by 2041.
+Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially allowing for growth that exceeds current forecasts.

 Frequently Asked Questions - Development